-- Restart SGLT2i post-operatively only when the patient is eating and drinking normally or close to discharge from hospital. - Patients who have day surgery/procedures should only recommence SGLT2i when they resume full oral intake.
-Consider delaying recommencement of SGLT2i for a further 24 hours but also consider potential for hyperglycaemia. - Provide patients with written advice to seek medical advice if unwell in the week following the procedure.
+- Restart SGLT2i post-operatively when the person with diabetes is eating and drinking normally or close to discharge from hospital. - A person with diabetes who has day surgery/procedures should only recommence SGLT2i when they resume full oral intake.
+Consider delaying recommencement of SGLT2i for a further 24 hours but also consider potential for hyperglycaemia. - Provide the person with diabetes with written advice to seek medical advice if unwell in the week following the procedure.

-Table: Suggested Management of CLINICALLY WELL patients who have NOT ceased SGLT2i
+Table: Suggested Management of CLINICALLY WELL a person with diabetes who has NOT ceased SGLT2i

 Ketones Base Excess Comments <1 > -5 No ketosis and no metabolic acidosis.
-Consider proceeding with day surgery: hourly monitoring of blood ketones during the procedure, and 2nd hourly following the procedure until eating and drinking normally or discharged.
-Provide the patient with written post-discharge advice.
+Consider proceeding with day surgery: hourly monitoring of blood ketones during the procedure, and 2 nd hourly following the procedure until eating and drinking normally or discharged.
 Where blood gas analysis is not available proceed only if added risk is consistent with goals of care.
-More extensive surgery requires considering goals of care and collaboration with endocrinology and critical care.
-Perioperative insulin and glucose infusions may reduce risk. >1 > -5 Ketosis without metabolic acidosis.
+More extensive surgery: consider goals of care and collaboration with endocrinology and critical care.
+Perioperative insulin and glucose infusion may reduce risk. >1 > -5 Ketosis without metabolic acidosis.
 Seek endocrinology or general medicine advice.
-Ketosis without acidosis may reflect starvation, particularly in patients with HbA1c < 9% (<75 mmol/mol).
-Consider proceeding, but with perioperative insulin and glucose infusions to reduce risk of ketosis and acidosis. >1 < -5 Ketosis with metabolic acidosis.
+Ketosis without acidosis may reflect starvation, particularly in individuals with HbA1c < 9% (<75 mmol/mol).
+Consider proceeding, but with perioperative insulin and glucose infusion to reduce risk of ketoacidosis >1 < -5 Ketosis with metabolic acidosis.
 Postpone non-urgent surgery.
 Escalate care with endocrinology and critical care.
+Urgent surgery to proceed with insulin and glucose infusion and ketone monitoring with guidance from endocrinology and/or critical care

 Footnote: Blood gas analysis is recommended to assess for presence of metabolic acidosis.
-Where blood gas analysis is not readily available, and the ketones are $> 1.0 \,$ mmol/L the procedure should not be performed.
+Where blood gas analysis is not readily available, and the ketones are > 1.0 mmol/L the procedure should not be performed.